jfelsinger/joelfredrick.com/about.markdown

 practices all day.
 I also love to hear from people, so [send me a line](/contact.html) some time.

+If you're looking for a list of buzz words that I jive with, here's some of my
+favorites:

+* Html5
+* Css3
+* Accessibility
+* C# and Asp.Net
+* Node
+* JavaScript
+* Linux
+* Lamp
+* MEAN
+* SEO

+##Hire Me

+If you want to hire me, [let me know](/contact.html).
+I do general development with a focus on the web.
+So if you need a website, a web server, or web application made and maintained I'd love to hear from you.

 ##Things I like